 Opioid use is at an all-time high, and pain is at the root of the problem.
-In 2016, approximately 20% of Americans suffered from chronic pain.
-Doctors often prescribe powerful opioids on an ongoing basis to provide a basic quality of life.
-People recovering from an injury or surgery are often prescribed opioids as well.
+Millions of Americans suffer from chronic pain, and doctors often prescribe powerful opioids on an ongoing basis to provide a basic quality of life.
+Those who are recovering from an injury or surgery are often prescribed opioids as well.
 If you find yourself in serious or chronic pain, you might be wondering if opioids are your only option.
-It’s common to feel concern for several reasons:
+However, it’s possible to manage pain without opioids.

 Taking opioids for pain can be risky and dangerous.
 The opioid epidemic in the U.S. continues to worsen.
 Even those with the best of intentions can fall victim to its grasp.
-According to the National Institute on Drug Abuse, between 21 and 29 percent of those prescribed opioids for chronic pain misuse them.
-Addiction can escalate from there: around 80 percent of people who use heroin started off abusing prescription opioids.
-In 2017, 47,000 Americans died from an opioid overdose.
 In addition to the risk of addiction and abuse, opioids come with many unpleasant side effects.
 Some of them result only from long-term use of opioids.
 They include:

 - Nausea and vomiting